-In many of our episodes, we often reference food, its connection to behavior and emotion, and what to eat to make improvements in these areas.
+In many of our episodes, we often reference food and its connection to behavior and emotion.

 So it’s not surprising that we received this request: